LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets}.
-For a thorough evaluation of LoRA-Composer, follow Mix-of-Show\cite{gu2023mixofshow}, we compile a dataset featuring characters, animals, and backgrounds in both realistic and anime styles, encompassing a total of 16 customized subjects.
+For a thorough evaluation of LoRA-Composer, follow Mix-of-Show~\cite{gu2023mixofshow}, we compile a dataset featuring characters, animals, and backgrounds in both realistic and anime styles, encompassing a total of 16 customized subjects (see Appendix \cref{fig: dataset}).
 Through comprehensive experimentation across diverse subject combinations, we demonstrate the superior performance of our approach.

 \textbf{Evaluation metrics}.
-Our evaluation of the LoRA-Composer approach utilizes two metrics for customized generation, as proposed in prior studies \cite{cones2,gu2023mixofshow,kumari2022multiconcept}.
-(1) Image similarity: This metric assesses the visual resemblance between the generated images and the target subjects in the CLIP \cite{radford2021learning} image embedding.
-In our multi-concept generation task, we compute the image similarity for the generated images about each target concept individually and then determine the average value.
-(2) Textual similarity: This metric evaluates the mean similarity between generated images and their associated textual prompts, utilizing the CLIP model \cite{radford2021learning} for quantification.
-For our multi-concept generation task, for the foreground concepts, we first isolate each concept within the generated images.
-Subsequently, we extract every concept token $V$ in local prompt $P^{n}_{L}$ and substitute it with the concept's class name before computing the textual similarity.
-When evaluating background concepts, we input the entire image.
-The final score is the average of these similarity values.
+Our evaluation of the LoRA-Composer approach utilizes two metrics for customized generation, as proposed in prior studies~\cite{cones2,gu2023mixofshow,kumari2022multiconcept}.
+(1) Image similarity, which assesses the visual resemblance between the generated images and the target subjects in the CLIP~\cite{radford2021learning} image embedding.
+(2) Textual similarity, which evaluates the similarity between generated images and their associated textual prompts, utilizing the CLIP model~\cite{radford2021learning}.
+Please refer to \cref{Implementation} for details.